 3M Duel-Ended Combat Arms™ Earplugs Litigation

 3M is a Minnesota-based, multi-billion dollar American multinational corporation, with operations in more than 70 countries across the world.
 3M’s Duel-Ended Combat Arms™ Earplugs were issued to thousands of U.S military servicemen and women between 2003-2015.
 These earplugs were defective, causing countless service members to suffer hearing loss and/or tinnitus (ringing in the ears).
+If you have been affected a Corpus Christi personal injury lawyer may be able to assist you.

 Allegedly, 3M and its predecessor, Aearo, were aware of these design defects as early as the year 2000, but hid this defect, and falsely represented and certified that the earplugs complied with the military’s requirements.